 The San Francisco MUNI is the primary transport network around the peninsular.
-It is a network of Buses, Street Cars, Cable Cars and Light Rail. the coverage of the city is comprehensive and prices quite cheap.
+It is a network of Buses, Street Cars, Cable Cars, and Light Rail. the coverage of the city is comprehensive and prices are quite cheap.
 We find it easily the best method for getting around the city.
 Especially when combined with a good dose of walking.

 You will find this is how most locals go about their journeys and will be sharing the buses with many locals.

 Due to the extensive coverage the bus maps can be a little confusing however with a little thought you can quickly and easily identify which route you need and where to get the transport from the SFMTA website has a constantly up to date map and any information you may need.

-The map is a downloadable PDF so you can download it to your phone this before your trip so you can bring it up quickly when you need it, rather than hunt around for a bus stop with a map.
+The map is a downloadable PDF so you can download it to your phone before your trip so you can bring it up quickly when you need it, rather than hunt around for a bus stop with a map.

 Fares are reasonable.
 A single trip costs just $2.50-$3.00 Alternatively, you can buy visitor passports.
-These allow unlimited travel on all MUNI routes including the Cable cars and historic streetcars.
+These allow unlimited travel on all MUNI routes including Cable Cars and historic streetcars.